interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/comm.rst

 Edit the file and look for a line with the prefix *path:*.
 Change the rest of the line to point at the Bluecove jar you have installed on the computer.

-If you are running on Linux, you will need to add a second *path:* line to *comm-serial-bluecove.ext*.
+If the controller are running on Linux, you will need to add a second *path:* line to *comm-serial-bluecove.ext*.
 This line should point to the Bluecove GPL jar.
+Also, the user which runs the controller must be in the *lp* Linux group to use bluetooth devices.

 Now restart the Space Controller and the Bluetooth Comm support will be available.